kevfarid/performance-testing/README.md

 # Performance Testing React App

 This project is a React + TypeScript application bootstrapped with [Vite](https://vitejs.dev/).
 It features modular architecture, authentication, user management, and a performant virtualized list UI.
+Additionally, the project uses [pnpm](https://pnpm.io/) for package management.

 ---